-I flew to Europe on United in business class, with flat-bed seats from Washington Dulles to Paris.
+I flew to Europe to start my France vacation on United in business class, with flat-bed seats from Washington Dulles to Paris.
 The service was great and the sleeper seats were very comfortable.

 In Paris we stayed the first night at La Tremoille Hotel, which is about 1 1/2 blocks from the Four Seasons George V. It's one of our Signature collection properties, a lovely boutique hotel, great location.
 I saw all 5 categories of rooms and they all were lovely.
 Rooms are large, beautifully decorated, with great bathrooms and amenities.
 Their buffet breakfast was sumptuous and served in the dining room.
 I also enjoyed a very good dinner there.

 Spent two nights at the 4-star boutique Hotel Le Littre, located on the left bank between the neighborhoods of Saint Germain des Pres and Montparnasse.
 My room was very flowery, older style.
 Good breakfast served in the breakfast room, no restaurant, small bar.
 Had dinner one evening at La Coupole Restaurant near the hotel.
 A very large historic brasserie restaurant.
 We saw Jeff Goldblum there!